harveyormston/osc_gen/README.md

 ## Example Setup

-Initial setup of the objects we'll need in order to create and store oscillators
+Initial setup of the modules we'll need in order to create and store oscillators

         import zwave
         import zosc